Skip to main content

 HIGH AVAILABILITY

-Traditional Tongan cuisine naturally gluten-free - based on root vegetables (taro, cassava, kumala), seafood, meat, coconut, fruits.
-Avoid imported baked goods and soy sauce.
-Naturally safe: umu foods, ota ika, grilled fish, lu dishes, fresh tropical fruits.
+Traditional Tongan food is gluten-free by default, built on root vegetables (taro, cassava, kumala), seafood, meat, coconut and fruit.
+Steer clear of imported baked goods and soy sauce.
+Safe bets include umu foods, ota ika, grilled fish, lu dishes and fresh tropical fruit.

 halal